TeamHorizon/platform_manifest/README.md

     PRODUCT_MODEL :=
     TARGET_VENDOR :=

-    WITH_SUPERSU := true -- if you want to ship SuperSU apk
+    WITH_SU := true -- if you want to ship su WITH_SUPERSU := true -- if you want to ship SuperSU apk (with su)

     # Use the latest approved GMS identifiers unless running a signed build
     ifneq ($(SIGN_BUILD),true)